In a rush? Here’s the quick run-down.

 To help children problem-solve their own big emotions, you need to ensure your own body language, facial expressions, voice and demeanor are gentle and supportive.
 Then, and only then, can you help address a child's distress.

-You can think of co-regulation as sharing space and relationship children, working through strong feelings and helping them self-regulate their emotional state.
+You can think of co-regulation as sharing space and a relationship with children, working through strong feelings and helping them self-regulate their emotional state.

 When you first start using co-regulation, it’s easy to jump right to trying to fix the problem by trying to get the child to stop crying.

-This is where that impulse to say “You’re okay” comes in — but that doesn’t make the problem go away.
+This is where that impulse to say “You’re okay” comes in — but saying 'you're okay' doesn’t make the problem go away.

-Instead, the first step is to always label the child’s emotions.
-You need to put words to what the child is feeling.
+Instead, the first step is to always observe and label the child’s emotions.
+As the adult, you need to be able to describe and put into words what and how the child is feeling.
+Then, you should verbalize what you have noticed to the distressed child.

 You can do this by naming the emotion and describing how it is showing up in their body: “Hey Charlie, I can tell you’re mad.
 I hear you yelling and your fists are clenched.”

-You can help them learn what works by offering a variety of techniques:
+You can help the little ones learn what works for them by offering a variety of options and techniques: (Of course, you want to suggest these in a way that does not overwhelm the child.)

 As children calm down, they’ll reach a point where they are ready to try a new activity.
 They may still be recovering from their frustrations, so moving on to something new can help.
 There is no easy way of knowing exactly when it’s time to help the child move on.
 All you can do is suggest an activity.

-If a child gets more agitated when you suggest other activities, that’s a sign they need some more co-regulation — so you should continue to rely on their coping skills.
+If a child gets more agitated when you suggest other activities, that’s a sign they need some more co-regulation.
+Make sure that you, as the adult, are remaining calm.
+Then, continue to rely on their coping skills, or try finding other coping skills if needed.

 Like I mentioned at the beginning of this article, I found myself having to co-regulate with Charlie a few times a day at first.